spryker/spryker-docs/docs/pbc/all/data-exchange/202311.0/spryker-middleware-powered-by-alumio/integration-apps/akeneo-pim-integration-app/configure-the-akeneo-pim-integration-app/configure-the-smpa-connection-with-akeneo-pim-and-sccos.md

 ---
-title: Configure the Spryker Middleware Powered by Alumio connection with your Akeneo PIM and your Spryker Cloud Commerce OS
+title: Configure the Spryker Middleware Powered by Alumio connection with Akeneo PIM and SCCOS
 description: Create clients for Akeneo and Spryker in the Spryker Middleware Powered by Alumio
 template: howto-guide-template
 ---